-As of December 31, 2014, we had net operating loss, or NOL, carryforwards of approximately \$78.3 million for U.S. federal income tax and state tax purposes available to offset future taxable income and U.S. federal and state research and development tax credits of \$3.1 million, prior to consideration of annual limitations that may be imposed under Section 382 of the Internal Revenue Code of 1986, as amended, or Section 382.
+As of December 31, 2016, we had a federal net operating loss, or NOL, carryforward of approximately \$190.9 million and state net operating loss carryovers of approximately \$145.9 million, which are available to offset future taxable income.
+We also had U.S. federal tax credits of approximately \$3.4 million, and state tax credits of approximately \$522,000, these tax attributes are prior to consideration of annual limitations that may be imposed under Section 382 of the Internal Revenue Code of 1986, as amended, or Section 382.
 These carryforwards begin to expire in 2022.
 Under Section 382, if a corporation undergoes an "ownership change," generally defined as a greater than 50% change (by value) in its equity ownership over a three-year period, the corporation's ability to use its pre-change NOLs and other pre-change tax attributes (such as research and development tax credits) to offset its post-change income may be limited.
-We may also experience ownership changes in the future as a result of subsequent shifts in our stock ownership some of which are outside our control.
+We may experience ownership changes in the future as a result of shifts in our stock ownership some of which are outside our control.
 We have not performed any current analyses under Section 382 and cannot forecast or otherwise rely on deriving benefit from our various federal or state tax attribute carryforwards.
 As a result, if we earn net taxable income, our ability to use our pre-change NOL carryforwards to offset U.S. federal taxable income may be subject to limitations, which could potentially result in increased future tax liability to us.
 In addition, at the state level, there may be periods during which the use of NOLs is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.

-Risks Related to Clinical Development and Regulatory Approval of Our Product Candidates
+Risks Related to our Products and Product Candidates

-Our success depends in large part on the success of our lead product candidate, Xtampza.
-We cannot give any assurance that we will receive regulatory approval for Xtampza, which is necessary before it can be commercialized.
+Our success depends in large part on the commercial success of our lead product, Xtampza.

-To date, we have invested substantial resources in the development of our lead product candidate, Xtampza, and our business and future success are substantially dependent on our ability to successfully and timely obtain regulatory approval for and commercialize this product candidate, which may never occur.
-We currently generate no revenues from sales of any drugs and we may never be able to develop or commercialize a marketable drug.
+To date, we have invested substantial resources in the development of our lead product, Xtampza, which has been approved by the FDA.
+Our business and future success are substantially dependent on our ability to successfully and timely commercialize this product, which may never occur.
+We currently generate limited revenues from product sales and we may never be able to commercialize Xtampza, or any product candidates that are approved by the FDA, successfully.